dyxribo/termini_as3/readme.md

 this is a printed string before the pipe. hello from pattern in root text file! | hello from pattern in test0.txt! | hello from pattern in test1.txt! | hello from pattern in test2.txt!
 ```
+## BUILT-IN EVAL COMMAND
-- register objects to the `eval` command in order to access their properties at runtime! this is great for game development:
+register objects to the `eval` command in order to access their properties at runtime! this is great for game development:

 ```
 EvalObjectCommand.register_object("main_character", main_character_sprite);